 Following Neurim, there was much debate over how broadly the principles outlined in Neurim should be applied, with the various national patent offices diverging to a significant extent.
 For example, some offices applied Neurim very narrowly, such that an SPC was only granted if the earlier authorisation was veterinary and the later authorisation was for a different indication in humans (following the fact pattern in Neurim).
 Many offices applied a broader interpretation, such that SPCs were granted provided that the later authorisation was for any different therapeutic indication.
 However, some offices applied Neurim very broadly, such that SPCs were granted if the later authorisation differed from the earlier in any way, including e.g. the formulation of the active ingredient, the administration or dosage regime, or the specific patient population to be treated.
 The divergence in practice across Europe resulted in two referrals to the CJEU.

-The first of these referrals was the Abraxis C-443/17 case, which is discussed in our briefing here.
+The first of these referrals was the Abraxis C-443/17 case.
 In summary, the CJEU held in Abraxis that SPCs are not available for new formulations of old active ingredients, but did not go as far as overturning Neurim (despite that being the recommendation of the Advocate General in his earlier opinion).
 Whilst the CJEU’s conclusions regarding the unavailability of SPCs for new formulations of old active ingredients was not popular with innovator companies, there was relief at the time that the CJEU did not overturn Neurim.

 The second of these referrals was the Santen case.
 Santen had applied for a French SPC based on a 19 March 2015 marketing authorisation for treating severe keratitis with ciclosporin.
 However, ciclosporin was the subject of an earlier marketing authorisation, dated 23 December 1983, for preventing the rejection of solid organ and bone marrow grafts and for other therapeutic indications, including the treatment of endogenous uveitis, an inflammation of all or part of the uvea, the middle part of the eyeball.